 Continued work has occurred at Kirk Balk over the past three years with regards to keeping attendance in line with national figures.
 Students now come to school as regularly as those nationally.
 Overall, our attendance has been stable over the past 4 years.

 * Please note that the latest national average data has not yet been confirmed.

 Stakeholders that are interested in the performance of those students for whom qualify for the Pupil Premium should visit our Pupil Premium Report.
 This is updated annually.

 Please find below details of student destination data for Kirk Balk Academy leavers.

-This measures the number of pupils who either stayed in education or went into employment after year 11.
+This measures the number of students who stayed in education, training or an apprenticeship after Year 11.

 Kirk Balk Academy are extremely proud that 100% of Year 11 leavers in 2017 and 2018 progressed to a positive destination.
 Achieving 0% NEETs (Not in Employment, Education or Training) is a national measure of educational performance and it is exceptionally rare for schools, both regionally and nationally to achieve.

 |% of Kirk Balk Academy Year 11 leavers|